stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter1_Termination_Competition.md

 f_{A}(f_{A}(x))=x+2 > x+1=g_{A}(x) \text{ and } g_{A}(g_{A}(x))=x+2 > x+1=g_{A}(x)
 $$

-So the termination of this TRS has been proven, because the application of the weight functions lead to a decrementation of weight of each term.
-This is just one example of a terminating TRS proven by sementical methods.
+So the termination of this TRS has been proven, because the application of the weight functions leads to a decrementation of weight of each term.
+This example is taken from [@zantema_termination_2000] and it is just one of a terminating TRS proven by sementical methods.
 The other two methods are more complex and explained as follows:

 _"Syntactical methods are based upon orders on terms that are defined by induction on the structure of the terms.
 Given such an order, if it can be proved that it is well-founded, and if every reduction step causes a decrease with respect to the order, then termination has been proved. (...)
 Transformational methods provide non-termination preserving transformations between rewrite systems: a transformation $\Phi$ falls in this category if termination of a TRS $(\Sigma,R)$ follows from termination of $\Phi(\Sigma,R)$.
 If such a $\Phi$ can be found in such a way that termination of $\Phi(\Sigma,R)$ can be proved by any other method, then termination of $(\Sigma,R)$ has been proven."_ [@zantema_termination_2000]